-The Market was launched in 2015 as the Keya Wakpala Farmers’ Market.
+The Market launched in 2015 as the Keya Wakpala Farmers’ Market.
 At the time, the Sicangu Food Sovereignty Initiative was the sole vendor, selling produce from what was then known as the Keya Wakpala Community Garden, a one-acre teaching garden (now the Three Sisters Farm).
-In 2019, the market was the third largest farmers’ market in the state of South Dakota.
+The market now regularly hosts between six to fourteen vendors each week.

 Our Mission is a reconnection of the Lakota Oyate with culturally relevant and sustainable food systems by operating a tribally supported farmers market that provides: economic outlets for farmers and producers, access to locally crafted, traditional and farm fresh products, & education and culture surrounding food and sustainable agriculture.

 1. Prioritize and nurture the interests of local, sustainable agriculture.

 2. Provide an accessible, profitable, educational and culturally relevant venue for small‐scale businesses to produce and distribute their products locally.

 3. Present a diversity of the highest quality local vendors and handmade products in a vibrant marketplace.

 4. Encourage environmentally, economically, and socially sustainable practices in all organizational and vendor operations.

 5. Foster interest and involvement in the organization.

 6. Create an environment for our community to gather and participate in local culture and commerce, regardless of race, gender, religion, nationality, or sexual preference.